U.S., Russia remove potential atom bomb material from Vietnam

 A fairly simple-to-design bomb would require about 50-60 kg of highly enriched uranium, the NSGEG said.
 More sophisticated devices would need less material, experts say.

-The United States is working with other countries to "implement technologies to minimize and eventually eliminate the civilian use" of HEU, Moniz said.
+The United States is working with other countries to "implement technologies to minimise and eventually eliminate the civilian use" of HEU, Moniz said.

 He also said he had asked Japanese officials during the week-long nuclear security conference in Vienna "of how the planning is going to manage plutonium stocks" in the country.